-This paleo & whole30 version of corned beef & cabbage soup can be made in the slow cooker or electric pressure cooker (Instant Pot).
+This paleo & whole30 corned beef & cabbage soup can be made in the slow cooker or electric pressure cooker (Instant Pot).

 Updated 2020 with Instant Pot instructions